 As a reference, close contact determinations are generally based on guidance outlined by the CDC, which notes that individuals who are vaccinated are not considered close contacts.
 Given the data from 2020-21 showing very low COVID-19 transmission rates in a classroom setting and data demonstrating lower transmission rates among children than adults, school systems are not required to conduct COVID-19 contact tracing.

 If school systems are made aware that a student is a close contact, the school system should notify the student’s parents.
 Close contact is defined as within 3 feet, for more than 15 minutes without a barrier between the individuals.
-For individuals who are determined to be close contacts, a 10-day stay-at-home period is required.
-Quarantine ends on day 10 provided the student did not have symptoms during the quarantine period, if no subsequent COVID-19 testing is performed.
-Alternatively, students can end the stay-at-home period if they receive a negative result from a rapid or PCR acute infection test no earlier than day 5 after exposure.
-Students may return to school the following day with a negative result.
+Individuals who are determined to be close contacts may continue to attend classes as long as they are symptom free.
+Masks are encouraged for close contacts.

 Students with potential COVID-19 symptoms:

 If during the school day a child develops symptoms that could be related to COVID-19, the school will contact the parent or legal guardian.
-The legal guardian can elect to have the child tested with the TEA approved BinaxNOW rapid Covid test IF there is a permission slip signed for the student.
+The legal guardian can elect to have the child tested with a rapid Covid test IF there is a permission slip signed for the student.
 If the test is negative, the student may go back to class.
-Alternatively, the parent or legal guardian may pick up the child to get them tested elsewhere or they may participate in a 10 day quarantine if they choose not to test.
+Alternatively, the parent or legal guardian may pick up the child to get them tested elsewhere or they may participate in a 5 day quarantine if they choose not to test.